By Matt Muller, Eagles Correspondent, Fri, Mar 13th 5:32pm EDT

 Fantasy Impact: The injury-prone RB could potentially be lost for the season in a contract year.
 Last year was the first season in Mathews' career in which he played in all 16 games.
 Now RBs Danny Woodhead and Donald Brown will be the key ball carriers for the time being.

-By Steven Miller, Chargers Correspondent, Tue, Sep 9th 11:34pm EDT
+By Steven Miller, Eagles Correspondent, Tue, Sep 9th 11:34pm EDT

 San Diego RB Ryan Mathews had a solid performance against the Arizona Cardinals Monday night, thanks to a 3rd quarter rushing touchdown.
 Mathews had the bulk of the carries with 12 attempts for 40 yards.